20 Aug 2024

 Negative feedback

-If you’re seeing a recurring pattern of customer complaints through emails or, even worse, in the oh-so-public sphere of social media, there are legitimate problems you need to address.
-Your website or app should meet the needs of your users, so if you keep hearing about how it falls short, it’s time to look into a product redesign to take care of those issues.
+If you’re seeing a recurring pattern of customers emailing to complain or, even worse, in the oh-so-public sphere of social media, there are legitimate problems you need to address.
+Your website or app should meet the needs of your users, so if you keep hearing about how it falls short, it’s time to look into redesigning your product to take care of those issues.

 Common usability problems that visitors often encounter include: